NicolaiSchuetzenmeier/Compare-BPMN-Declare/README.md

 > Since the advent of so-called declarative process modeling languages in addition to the previously known imperative languages, the business process management community has been confronted with a lot of new possibilities and challenges regarding modeling  and interpreting business processes.
 In general, these declarative languages are better suited for flexible processes, i.e. processes which lead a lot of open decisions to the model executor and hence have got a relatively large amount of execution paths, whereas imperative languages are mainly used to formalize routine processes.
 Of course, the question arises whether a declarative or an imperative approach fits better for a specific application.
 In this paper we handle this issue and present a method based on automata theory, which supports the process modeler in making this decision.
 Furthermore, we present a comparison method which makes it possible to check given imperative and declarative process models for equality.
 We finally evaluate our approach by implementing a Java tool and calculating practical examples.

-*Excerpt from the paper "Comparing the expressiveness of Declare Process Models" (currently under review)*
+*Excerpt from the paper "Comparing Imperative and Declarative Process Models" (currently under review)*

 ## Usage